-We have a credit risk operations team that focuses on the mitigation of potential losses in the loan portfolio.
-Through a variety of strategies, including voluntary line closures, automatically freezing lines on all delinquent accounts, and freezing lines on loans with materially reduced home equity, we have reduced our exposure to open home equity lines from a high of over \$7 billion in 2007 to \$200 million at June 30, 2014.
+Our credit risk operations team focuses on the mitigation of potential losses in the loan portfolio.
+Through a variety of strategies, including voluntary line closures, automatically freezing lines on all delinquent accounts, and freezing lines on loans with materially reduced home equity, we have reduced our exposure to open home equity lines from a high of over \$7\$ billion in 2007 to \$184 million at September 30, 2014.